 Introduced in 1860, the Henry Repeating Rifle became a sought-after weapon by Union troops in the Civil War, those lucky enough to be able to afford one.
 Confederate soldiers sourly commented it was a weapon that could be “fired all week long.”

 Refining and development led from the Henry to the Model 1866 Winchester and the renaming of the New Haven Arms Co. to the Winchester Repeating Arms Co.

 Volcanic Rifles are rare and a price of $13,000 is average.
 Henry rifles are more plentiful and can go anywhere from $500 to $150,000, again depending on condition and rarity.

 “You can get an entry-level early model 1873 .44 caliber Winchester for in the neighborhood of several hundred dollars,” Ruen said.
 “They remain very popular.”

-- WINCHESTER LIVING THE LEGEND LOGO - Celebrate 150 years of Legendary Excellence and own this iconic brand Winchester screen printed graphic t-shirt thats perfect for all day comfort.
+- WINCHESTER LOGO THE AMERICAN LEGEND - Celebrate 150 years of Legendary Excellence and own this iconic brand Winchester screen printed graphic t-shirt thats perfect for all day comfort.